Reimaging indoor silence with wood fiber acoustic solutions

 The novelty of wood fiber acoustics is in its mindful application and design process:

-- Wood fiber acoustic tiles bind CO₂ and are carbon-negative promoting future-forward living.
+- Wood fiber acoustic tiles bind CO₂ promoting climate-positive living.

 - Wood fiber acoustic tiles are recyclable and free from plastic and synthetic binders to promote sustainable indoor spaces.